 The effectiveTime/low of the procedure/time element SHALL indicate the time the intervention was established/planned.

-The procedure/author records the person documenting that this intervention needs to be performed and the procedure/author/time records the time when the author recorded the planned intervention.
+The procedure/author records the person documenting that this intervention needs to be performed, and the procedure/author/time records the time when the author recorded the planned intervention.

-The procedure/performer (optional) the person assigned to perform the intervention.
+The procedure/performer (optional) documents the person assigned to perform the intervention.

 statusCode – state model same as other procedure interventions: active, completed, aborted, etc.